 THE CLIENT'S RIGHTS AND OBLIGATIONS

-- The Client hereby grants to OnSecurity the right to perform IT Penetration Testing activities as further described in Appendix A against authorised Targets.
+- The Client hereby grants to OnSecurity the right to perform Security Assessment Services against authorised Targets.
 OnSecurity will not be held responsible for any incorrectly entered Target information.

 - The Client understands OnSecurity shall only identify vulnerabilities that are already known at the date on which any tests are carried out, and which are capable of being exposed by the range of testing tools and methodologies deployed by OnSecurity.
-The Client accepts that it is in the nature of IT Penetration Testing activities that there may be vulnerabilities which will be uncovered in the future or by the use of alternative tools and attack methodologies, none of which could normally be identified at the time of testing, and therefore agrees that it shall not, now or in the future, hold OnSecurity liable for such vulnerabilities.
+The Client accepts that it is in the nature of Security Assessment Services that there may be vulnerabilities which will be uncovered in the future or by the use of alternative tools and attack methodologies, none of which could normally be identified at the time of testing, and therefore agrees that it shall not, now or in the future, hold OnSecurity liable for such vulnerabilities.

 - The Client shall identify and disclose to OnSecurity any third parties that may conceivably be affected by OnSecurity testing activities, and any damages and/or loss of service caused by the Client's failure to identify and/or disclose such third parties shall remain the sole responsibility of the Client.
 The Client therefore indemnifies OnSecurity against all and any costs or damages howsoever arising from such activities.